Vuxxs/paste-by-keyboard/README.md

 # Paste by Keyboard

-### A simple script for pasting in applications that don't allow clipboard using your keyboard.
+### A simple script for pasting in applications that don't allow clipboard pasting, using your keyboard.

 ## **How to use**